Kobo Inc.: E-readers

 Kobo produces several e-readers with ePaper screens.
 The first Kobo eReader was introduced in 2010.
 The product lineup went on to consist of the base model Kobo Touch, the smaller Kobo Mini, and the Kobo Glo, which has an illuminated screen.
 On the higher end, the Kobo Aura; the Kobo Aura HD, which added a higher-resolution screen, the waterproof Kobo Aura H_{2}O; and the waterproof Kobo Forma which added physical buttons and a choice of orientation.
 In 2018, the company released the Kobo Clara HD as another 6-inch option (the Aura Edition 2 being the first).

 In 2019, the Kobo Libra H2O was released.
 Kobo partnered with Hotel Viu Milan to create a Reader in Residence program and for a month, the Kobo Libra H2O was placed in hotel rooms for guests to use.
 In 2020, Kobo introduced the Kobo Nia, an entry-level e-reader to replace the discontinued Kobo Aura.
 In 2021, Kobo introduced the Kobo Elipsa, an e-reader and smart notebook that allows users to write on the screen.
+The Kobo Clara 2E,a 6-inch, waterproof e-reader made from recycled plastic, featuring Bluetooth for audiobooks and 16GB of storage was released in September 2022.
+In 2024, Kobo released two e-readers with full-colour displays: the Kobo Libra Colour, which is also compatible with a stylus, and the Kobo Clara Colour.

 These eReaders compete with the Amazon Kindle and Barnes & Noble Nook product lines.

 Kobo's eReaders use Wi-Fi to sync a user's book collection and bookmarks with Kobo's cloud service, which can also be accessed from Kobo eReading apps for Windows and macOS computers, Android and iOS smartphones.